 Dice and Other Niche Job Boards

 Dice is a job board specific to IT and engineering professionals, and that’s it.
-In other words: if you don’t have an IT or Engineering position to advertise, don’t post it here!
+In other words: if you don’t have an IT or Engineering position to advertise, don’t post it there.

-For instance, when you post your Engineer job to a niche tech job board like engineeringjobs.com, you won’t get any of the odd-ball applicants that you’re used to weeding out of the candidate search.
+For instance, when you post your engineer job to a niche tech job board like engineeringjobs.com, you don’t usually get any of the odd-ball applicants that you’re used to weeding out of the candidate search.

-This resource from the Proven Blog can show you over 100 niche job boards in the following areas:
+This resource from the Proven Blog can show you over 100 of the best job boards for niches in the following areas: